daisygunn/around-the-world/README.md

 ### All pages
 #### *Navbar*
 The navbar features on all pages & is fully responsive, on screens smaller than 768px it collapses in a hamburger icon which when clicked opens the menu with links in a vertical list.
-I felt this simple way of displaying the menu on all screen sizes would be intutive and provide all users with a postive user experience.
+I felt this simple way of displaying the menu on all screen sizes would be intuitive and provide all users with a positive user experience.

 ### *Title*
-All page titles are `H1` elements, they are centered and large in size so there is no ambiguity as to which page the user is on.
+All page titles are `H1` elements, they are centred and large in size so there is no ambiguity as to which page the user is on.

 ### *Buttons*
 All of the navigation buttons throughout the site are styled in the same way & they change once the user hovers over them; this continuity was intentional as I want all users to feel comfortable with this website & its features and be able to use it with ease.